tarwn/lessthandot-hugo/blogs/content/posts/2013-09-09-real-world-azure-queue-popreceiptmismatch.md

 Unfortunately it is entirely possible someone has built logic that relies on the incorrect error message (and how they tell which case it is, I have no idea), so I suspect an API version would be required to fix it safely.

-**2) Why hasn&#8217;t this been uncovered in Microsoft&#8217;s integration testing on the service?**
+**2) Why hasn't this been uncovered in Microsoft's integration testing on the service?**

 I have a custom SDK that consumes the API.
 One responsibility of this library is to map received errors into specific custom Exception types (I find these far easier to use then having one StorageException with codes, like the reference SDK from Microsoft).
 To build automated test cases for this library, I copied the Error Code tables from the documentation and made TestCase attributes with search/replace and some regex magic.
 A similar method could be used for Integration tests.
 Add in a tool like [FitNesse][9], and their MSDN documentation could serve as the list of test cases automatically.

 **3) Why does the PopReceipt change on Updates?**

 Why do the PopReceipts change on Updates at all?
-I can&#8217;t think of a single valid case where this is useful.
+I can't think of a single valid case where this is useful.
 In fact this smells an awful lot like a developer taking a shortcut while working on the Azure service and calling or re-using logic from GetMessage and getting this extra behavior by accident.
-I haven&#8217;t been able to find an answer to this question yet.
+I haven't been able to find an answer to this question yet.

 More Real World Azure to come.
 Technical issues, how to work with support and their limitations, my personal known issues list, and so on.